AntibodyEngineers/2025-Antibodies-and-AI/iCn3D.md

 [iCn3d](https://www.ncbi.nlm.nih.gov/Structure/icn3d/), developed and supported by [NCBI](https://www.ncbi.nlm.nih.gov/)(The National Center for Biotechnology Information) is a web-based system that is used to visualize structures and their sequence data. iCn3D has many advanced features, such as getting interaction data for structures, that can be used to evaluate the the designs created by RFAntibody.
 It can be run as a web application from the NCBI server using data imported from a [collection](#collections) or on desktop computers with code obtained from the [iCn3D GitHub repository](https://github.com/ncbi/icn3d).

 ## Web version
+The web version is the "standard" way to run iCn3D.
+It hass all the features and can import files from NCBI servers as well as upload local files including collection files.
+Local iCn3D is needed for scripting application and processing data via node.js or python scripts as described below.

 ## Localized version
 iCn3D can also be run on local computers.
 The code can be optained by running: